Superexplosion12/1st_CPP_game/README.md

 I'm also following this tutorial: https://www.learncpp.com/

+I've never written anything in C++ before this challenge.

-Did I mention I'm doing this in 1 week?
+Did I mention I did this in 1 week?